 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

-Tired of having to continually clean cobwebs off the side of the building?
-Or, worse yet, power wash or paint every few years to get rid of built-up webs?
+Tired of having to continually wash spider webs off the side of the condo?
+Or, worse yet, power wash or paint every few years to get rid of piled-up webs?

-Something crawling on your body usually causes a range of reactions: bothered at best, downright scary at worst.
+Something crawling on your body usually spurs a variety of reactions: annoyed at best, downright scary at worst.

-In a world of uninvited crawling critters, ticks might be the most unwanted of all.
+In a world of surprising crawling critters, ticks might be the most unwanted of all.

-Sometimes, believe it or not, more is really less.
+Sometimes, believe it or not, more is truly less.
 Mosquito repellent spraying is a prime example.